-On the other hand, Turkish is easy to read.
-The Turkish language uses the Latin alphabet and nearly the same sounds as the original Latin language.
+Turkish is easy to read.
+Turkish uses the Latin alphabet and nearly the same sounds as the original Latin language.

 Anyone who knows how to read Latin, Spanish, or Italian can easily read Turkish with a few hours of practice.

-Still, Turkish only has one main dialect (Istanbul dialect), which is understandable by all Turkish speakers.
+Additionally, Turkish only has one main dialect (Istanbul dialect), which all Turkish speakers understand.
 You do not need to learn local dialects to use Turkish.